bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/tutorials/react-class-2-func.md

 However, this example does not use Hooks or anything new yet.
 In these examples, you have no need for state or lifecycle.

-Let’s take a look at class-based components with state and learn how to convert them to functional components using Hooks.
+Let's take a look at class-based components with state and learn how to convert them to functional components using Hooks.

 ## Step 2 — Adding Hooks to Classes with State

-Let’s consider a situation where you have a global name variable that you can update within the app from a text input field.
+Let's consider a situation where you have a global name variable that you can update within the app from a text input field.

 In React, you handle cases like this by defining the name variable in a `state` object and calling `setState()` when we have a new value to update the `name` variable with: